 You also want to detail exactly what you have to offer.
 For the emergency plumbing page, there would likely be content about frozen pipes, leaky toilets, busted water heaters, and so on.
 The better you can convince the visitor that you do in fact have what they are searching for, the less likely they are to bounce away and hurt your on-page SEO.

 Because this is where things start to get a bit technical.
-Up until this point, our on-page SEO efforts have mostly centered around providing the best possible user experience to real live people.
-In this section, we’ll start looking at what you need to do to optimize your on-page SEO for Googlebot.
+Up until this point, our on-page SEO efforts have mostly centred around providing the best possible user experience to real live people.
+In this section, we’ll start looking at what your SEO agency needs to do to increase your visibility in organic search results.

 Now that you’ve got quality content created, the next step is to add in all of the HTML that makes it easy for search engines to crawl.